JoannaNGG/Word-Analogy-Finder/README.md

 It allows the user to enter two postive words and one negative word, then returns the top 5 most similar words based on vector arithmetic.

+**Disclaimer:** This program may take up to 5 minutes to run on the first time (downloading dependencies etc.)

 An example analogy:
 man :king :: woman : queen